smucclaw/l4-lp/README.md

   [Z3's CHC and Datalog support](https://microsoft.github.io/z3guide/docs/fixedpoints/intro/)
   can be also used to implement an executable runtime for the output of the L4 &rarr; Prolog transpiler.
-  Of course, one can also implement their own Horn clause execution engine.
+  Of course, one can also implement their own Horn clause execution engine from scratch for this purpose.

   Currently, other such backends are planned but not implemented yet.